yelbachir/multgam_pkg/README.md

 ## 4. Bugs
-Bugs can be reported to yousra.elbachir@gmail.com with subject: "multgam: bugs".
+Bugs can be reported to yousra.elbachir@gmail.com with subject: multgam: bugs.

 ## Citation
 You can acknowledge the use of `multgam` by citing the paper El-Bachir and Davison (2019).